arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier/datasheet/datasheet.md

 ## Board Operation

-***Note: Please note that in order to operate with the Arduino MKR IoT Carrier, an Arduino MKR WiFi 1010 is required.***

 ### Getting Started - IDE
 If you want to program your Arduino MKR IoT carrier while offline you need to install the Arduino Desktop IDE **[1]**.
 To connect the Arduino IoT Carrier to your computer, you’ll need a Micro-B USB cable.
 This also provides power to the board, as indicated by the LED.